I noticed that the blower motor of my Ford Explorer only runs in High. What could be causing this?

 The first-generation Explorer, slotted between the Expedition and Escape, initially came in four trim levels: XL, XLT, Sport, and Eddie Bauer edition.
 In the 1993 model, the Explorer added its most upscale trims under the Limited edition, which donned matched body color on its grille and headlight trims compared with the chrome- or black-colored of the other four trim levels’.
 During its four-year period, the first-generation model upgraded its engine only once, which only added 5 horsepower to the standard 4.0-liter Cologne V6 engine’s 155 horsepower.

 The Explorer and the Escape gave way for the Ford Freestyle to sit right in between.
-But the Explorer did most adjustments as it had to increase its size by using a new body frame.
-The bigger fourth-generation model had only few but significant additions.
+But the Explorer made the most adjustments as it had to increase its size by using a new body frame.
+The bigger fourth-generation model had several significant additions.
 An improved navigation system with voice control and traffic-flow monitoring found its way into the Explorer’s dash while side-curtain airbags, power-folding third-row seats, and systems like the tire-pressure monitoring system, electronic stability control, and the trailer-sway control became standard.
 Another standard was Ford’s MyKey security system that allows speed and volume controls and seatbelt and fuel reminders.